Evolocumab On-Body Infusor

 - It is used to lower cholesterol.

-- It is used in some people with heart problems to lower the chance of heart attack, stroke, and certain heart treatments.
+- It is used in some people to lower the chance of heart attack, stroke, and certain heart procedures.

 What do I need to tell my doctor BEFORE I take Evolocumab On-Body Infusor?